futpix/caravans-in-australia/content/review/1092-Silversun-Caravans-Pluto.md

   ogtitle: "Should I buy Pluto by Silversun Caravans?"
   ogdescription: "The Silversun Caravans Pluto is classed as Unknown Type, and sleeps 2 people.
 It is Made Overseas and comes in at Unknown Size.
 It generally has Separate shower & toilet."
 categories: ["Silversun Caravans"]
-tags: ["Sleeps 2", "Unknown Size", "Unknown Type", "Separate shower & toilet", "Full height", "Under 50k"]
+tags: ["Sleeps 2", "Unknown Size", "Unknown Type", "Separate shower & toilet", "Full height", "Under 50k", "Made Overseas"]
 totalLength: "5.1"
 bodyLength: ""
 totalHeight: "2.55"